lucasjellema/cloud-native-on-oci-gbtour-latam2020-/functions/tweet-report-digester/readme.md

 export REGION=us-ashburn-1
 oci iam dynamic-group create --compartment-id $TENANCY_OCID --name "gb-tour-2020-latam-dynamic-group-functions" --description "to collect all functions in compartment gb-tour-2020-latam"  --matching-rule "[ \"ALL {resource.type = 'fnfunc', resource.compartment.id = '$compartmentId'}\"]"

-Create a policy that grants read access on secrets in the *gb-tour-2020-latam* to all functions in that compartment :
+Create a policy that grants read access on objects in Object Storage in the *gb-tour-2020-latam* to all functions in that compartment : oci iam policy create  --name "read-object-permissions-for-resource-principal-enabled-functions-in-gb-tour-2020-latam-compartment" --compartment-id $compartmentId  --statements "[ \"allow dynamic-group gb-tour-2020-latam-dynamic-group-functions to read objects in compartment gb-tour-2020-latam\" ]" --description "to allow functions in gb-tour-2020-latam to read objects"

-oci iam policy create  --name "read-secret-permissions-for-resource-principal-enabled-functions-in-lab-compartment" --compartment-id $compartmentId  --statements "[ \"allow dynamic-group gb-tour-2020-latam-dynamic-group-functions to read secret-family in compartment gb-tour-2020-latam\" ]" --description "to allow functions in gb-tour-2020-latam to read secrets"
+Create a policy that grants publish to Stream in the *gb-tour-2020-latam* to all functions in that compartment : oci iam policy create  --name "publish-stream-permissions-for-resource-principal-enabled-functions-in-lab-compartment" --compartment-id $compartmentId  --statements "[ \"allow dynamic-group functions-in-lab-compartment to use stream-push  in compartment lab-compartment\" ]" --description "to allow functions in lab-compartment to push messages to streams"

-Create a policy that grants write access on objects in Object Storage in the *gb-tour-2020-latam* to all functions in that compartment : oci iam policy create  --name "write-object-permissions-for-resource-principal-enabled-functions-in-gb-tour-2020-latam-compartment" --compartment-id $compartmentId  --statements "[ \"allow dynamic-group gb-tour-2020-latam-dynamic-group-functions to manage objects in compartment gb-tour-2020-latam\" ]" --description "to allow functions in gb-tour-2020-latam to read secrets"
+Create a policy that grants create record in NoSQL Database in the *gb-tour-2020-latam* to all functions in that compartment : oci iam policy create  --name "update-row-permissions-for-resource-principal-enabled-functions-in-lab-compartment" --compartment-id $compartmentId  --statements "[ \"allow dynamic-group functions-in-lab-compartment to use nosql-rows in compartment lab-compartment\" ]" --description "to allow functions in compartment lab to read, create and update table rows in NoSQL Tables in Compartment Lab"

 Also create policy to access NoSQL Database and Streams from functions